Diversity Award Recipients

 Group within an organization (ERG, diversity council, business resource)

-Award recipients will be announced in December and celebrated at the Forum on Workplace Inclusion on March 20, 2014.
+Award recipients will be celebrated at the Forum on Workplace Inclusion on March 20, 2014.

 The Winds of Change Award goes to an individual or organization that: